Image of a team plotting a strategy

 Here are some examples of brand personalities that you can take note of:

-1. Sophisticated - this type of brand personality is common to avant-garde branding and mostly came from fashion brands.
+1. Sophisticated - this type of brand personality is common to avant-garde branding and mostly comes from fashion brands.

 2. Sincerity and Kindness - this type of brand personality is appropriate for a brand that stands with particular advocacy.

-3. Athletic - this type of brand personality is brands that focus on outdoor lifestyles, and sports.
+3. Athletic - this type of brand personality is for brands that focus on outdoor lifestyles and sports.

 4. Professional - you can expect this type of brand voice from B2B companies that want to emanate an aura of trustworthiness, industry knowledge, and integrity.

 5. Humorous - brands that have a sense of humor mostly serve the general public.
-Casual, relatable, and youthful, this brand voice tends to be seen in social media as a way to relate themselves to their customers and want people to know that they are updated on things like memes and other latest cultural trends.
+Casual, relatable, and youthful, this brand voice is often used on social media to connect with customers and show they're up-to-date on the latest memes and cultural trends.

 Design your Brand Look